 5 Athletes Who Faced Their Nemean Lion (And What They Did Next)

 Every great athlete has a moment.
 A wall.
 A diagnosis.
-A loss so heavy it redefines everything.
+A loss so heavy it redefines everything that comes after it.
 In Greek mythology, the Nemean Lion was the obstacle that separated ordinary warriors from legends.
 These five athletes found theirs — and chose to conquer it.

 1. David Goggins — The Man Who Rewrote His Limits

 David Goggins grew up in poverty, struggled with obesity, and was told he'd never make it through Navy SEAL training.
 He failed the first attempt.
 Then he came back.
-Then he became one of the most decorated endurance athletes alive.
+Then he became one of the most decorated endurance athletes alive — setting records in ultramarathons and 24-hour races that most people wouldn't finish once.

-His lion: the belief that he wasn't built for greatness.
+His lion: the belief that he wasn't built for this.
 His conquest: proving that the mind quits long before the body does.

 "You are in danger of living a life so comfortable and soft that you will die without ever realizing your true potential."